A Fine Parent

 It’s bad enough that modern life in general has become super stressful, but we parents seem to have mastered the art of adding more and more stress to our lives.

-And the terrible thing is, the more stress we’re under, the less we’re able to enjoy our children, and the fleeting days of their being little and innocent and, well, ours.
+And the terrible thing is, the more stress we’re under, the less we’re able to enjoy our children, and the fleeting days of their littleness and innocence and, well, ours.

 Too often I postpone moments of connection with my daughters, instead allowing myself to be consumed by a to-do list that somehow feels more urgent in that moment.
 I end up spending my limited store of energy on things that don’t matter much at all.